Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Conclusions

 In this paper, we have shown how a given jet substructure observable, such as $N_2$ or $D_2$, can be decorrelated with the jet mass using an understanding of its perturbative and non-perturbative behavior.
 Inspired by the use of shape functions for modeling non-perturbative effects, we introduced the Convolved SubStructure (CSS) approach, which uses a shape function, convolved with the substructure observable's distribution, to map it to a reference mass.
 The shape function incorporates effects due to both perturbative and non-perturbative physics, and we used a recently derived factorization formula to analytically derive the mass dependence of both these contributions.
 Unlike previous approaches with similar philosophies, the CSS approach completely decorrelates the entire shape of the distribution.
 Furthermore, it is systematically improvable by expanding the shape function in a basis of orthogonal functions \cite{Ligeti:2008ac}, and uses maximally the theoretical understanding of the observable.

 We have shown in detail how the CSS approach can be practically implemented in an extremely simple manner, and studied its behavior for the example of a light $Z'\to q\bar q$ search using the $D_2$ observable.
-We found that using a simple one parameter shape function we were able to obtain an excellent decorrelation of the entire $D_2$ distribution over a wide range of mass values.
-The single parameter defining the shape function has a functional dependence on the jet mass that can be understood from first principles, and is fixed by demanding that the first moment of the mapped distributions are the same as the reference mass distribution.
+We found that using a simple two parameter shape function we were able to obtain an excellent decorrelation of the entire $D_2$ distribution over a wide range of mass values.
+The shape function parameter defining the shift of the first moment of the distribution has a functional dependence on the jet mass that can be understood from first principles, and is fixed by demanding that the first moment of the mapped distributions are the same as the reference mass distribution.
 Higher moments can be handled similarly, but since we require the shape function to maintain the domain and norm of the distribution, we find that already the decorrelation of the first moment effectively decorrelates the whole spectrum.
 Furthermore, the discrimination power of the CSS observable was not significantly degraded.
 In real applications, the tradeoff between discrimination power and decorrelation must be evaluated, and it may be practical to perform the decorrelation in mass windows.

 One important aspect that we did not study in this paper is whether an identical mapping applies at detector level.
 Even if it is not the case, our approach is general, and another simple functional form that performs the decorrelation could be found.
 It will also be interesting to apply the CSS approach to other observables, such as $N_2$, for which the DDT approach has been applied successfully \cite{CMS-PAS-EXO-17-001,Sirunyan:2017nvi}.
 Again, a slightly modified convolution function may be required, depending on the behavior of the observable.
 We therefore hope that the CSS approach can be used to decorrelate a variety of substructure observables, improving the reach and performance of searches for low mass particles at the LHC.